nissl-lab/npoi-tutorial/README.md

 - How to set the print area in Excel
 - How to apply conditional formats in Excel
 - How to create a bar chart in Excel

-### Word
-- How to insert a picture in a Word document
-- How to insert a table in a Word document

 ### Complete Project
 - Create a multiplication table in Excel